Lighthouses of the Bahamas

 land's end near the lighthouse; Peter Brind has a good photo

-of the "hole."
+of the "hole" taken in 2001.
 Unfortunately, the arch collapsed in October 2012 as Hurricane Sandy raged over the island.
 Located at the southern tip of Great Abaco

 Island.
 Accessible by boat or over a rugged road by 4WD vehicles.